dahiyaakshay/retrieveai-landing/README.md

 9. Recommendation Engine
 10. Snapshot & Delta Comparison

-Each phase is isolated, resumable, and transaction-wrapped.
+Each phase is isolated, resumable, and transaction wrapped.

 ---